angoca/log4db2/README.txt

 The utility is licensed with BSD license.

-The data model is the next:
+The entity/relation diagram s the next:

        ++==============================---------------+
        ||                                             A